dmlc/dgl/examples/pytorch/lda/README.md

 inefficient on probability simplex.
 On the provided small-scale example on 20 news groups dataset, our DGL-LDA model runs 50% faster on GPU than sklearn model without joblib parallel.
-For larger graphs, we tested up to 30 million unique word nodes via mini-batch training and parameter distribution across multiple gpus in device_list.
+For larger graphs, thanks to subgraph sampling and low-memory implementation, we may fit 100 million unique words with 256 topic dimensions on a large multi-gpu machine.
+(The runtime memory is often less than 2x of parameter storage.)

 Key equations
 ---